iNOfutta/Superset-with-Keycloak-OIDC-Integration/README.md

           -H "Authorization: Bearer ${ACCESS_TOKEN}"
      ```
    - The response should include the user's roles in the `roles` claim

+5. **Logout Configuration**:
+   - Navigate to Client Settings → Capability Config
+   - Enable the following settings:
+     - Backchannel Logout: Ensures all sessions are terminated when a user logs out
+     - Frontchannel Logout: Handles browser-based logout properly
+     - Full Scope Allowed: Ensures all necessary scopes are available for proper logout functionality
+   - These settings are crucial for proper session termination and security

 ### Flask-OIDC Configuration